bytematebot/dioxuspress/templates/default/docs/getting-started/configuration.md

 # Configuration

-All settings live in `dioxuspress.toml`, and every one of them is optional.
+All settings live in `dioxus-press.toml`, and every one of them is optional.

 ```toml
 title = "My Docs"